-The Gap Funding Initiative (GFI) is offering grants of up to $30,000 to help homeowners cover the costs of home repairs they face as a result of Hurricane Sandy damage.
-Eligible homeowners must be approved for Rehabilitation, Reconstruction, Elevation and Mitigation (RREM) funds by the New Jersey Department of Community Affairs' reNEW Jersey Stronger program and still have an 'unmet need' to cover the cost of home repairs (see Terms and Eligibility below).
-GFI awards are intended to bridge these financial gaps.
+The Gap Funding Initiative (GFI) is a $16.4 million grant program funded by the American Red Cross and the Hurricane Sandy New Jersey Relief Fund that offers grants to help eligible homeowners cover the costs of home repairs incurred as a result of Hurricane Sandy.
+Eligible homeowners must be approved for Reconstruction, Rehabilitation, Elevation, and Mitigation (RREM) funds by the New Jersey Department of Community Affairs' reNEW Jersey Stronger program and still have an 'unmet need' to cover the cost of home repairs.

 The American Red Cross shelters, feeds and provides emotional support to victims of disasters; supplies about 40 percent of the nation's blood; teaches skills that save lives; provides international humanitarian aid; and supports military members and their families.
 The Red Cross is a not-for-profit organization that depends on volunteers and the generosity of the American public to perform its mission.
 For more information, please visit www.RedCross.org or visit us on Twitter at @RedCross.

 New Jersey Community Capital (NJCC) is a nonprofit community development financial institution that provides innovative financing and technical assistance to support sustainable community development ventures.
-Since being founded in 1987, NJCC has invested over $482 million to support families and communities in need, resulting in the creation or preservation of over 7,200 housing units, 6,600 early care spaces, 9,000 education slots, and 4,200 jobs across New Jersey.
-For more information about our programs www.NewJerseyCommunityCapital.org.
+Since being founded in 1987, NJCC has invested over $560 million to support families and communities in need, resulting in the creation or preservation of over 8,800 housing units, 6,000 early care spaces, 13,000 education slots, and 6,900 jobs across New Jersey.
+For more information about our programs visit www.NewJerseyCommunityCapital.org.